rockstor/rockstor-doc/interface/docker-based-rock-ons/scrutiny.rst

    :align: center

-Once the installation done, use the **Scrutiny UI** button to go to the web interface to view and monitor all the metrics collected from your server disks.
+Once the installation finishes, use the **Scrutiny UI** button to go to the web interface to view and monitor all the metrics collected from your server disks.